 Many of the food products we purchase are affected by changes in weather, production, availability, seasonality, and other factors outside our control.
 In an effort to mitigate some of this risk, we have entered into fixed price agreements on some of our food and beverage products, including certain proteins, produce and cooking oil.
-As of the end of fiscal year 2013, approximately 46% of our estimated annual food and beverage purchases were covered by fixed price contracts, most of which are scheduled to expire at various times during fiscal year 2014.
+As of December 28, 2014, approximately 43% of our estimated annual food and beverage purchases were covered by fixed price contracts, most of which are scheduled to expire at various times through the end of fiscal year 2015.
 These contracts may exclude related expenses such as fuel surcharges and other fees.
 In addition, we believe that almost all of our food and supplies are available from several sources, which helps to reduce or mitigate these risks.